nerdlem/certs/README.md

 ```

 The resulting `.gpg` file should now be stored in a safe place, in case that the key material needs to be restored for any purpose.

+# Clearing pre-existing ACME challenges

+To assist with DNS zone hygiene, the included `clear-well-known.sh` script will delete all existing TXT DNS records under the `_acme-challenge` subdomain with configuration under `/etc/letsencrypt/seed`.